InternetMaximalism/intmax2-mining-cli/docs/mainnet-quickstart.md

 - **Max Gas Price**: The maximum gas price allowed when executing transactions.
 Setting a higher value will cause undesirable funds loss.
 - **Mining Unit**: The amount of ETH to send in one deposit.
 The default is 0.1 ETH.
 - **Mining Times**: Specifies how many times to mine.
-The default is 10 times for mainnet.
+The default is 10 times for base.

 You can also set your own values by pressing `n`, then entering the desired values.

 <div align="center"><img src="../assets/mainnet-instruction/b14.png" width="600" alt="Mining CLI"></div>